 The U.S Prime meat grade is the best one out of the top eight meat grades.

 Angus beef grades better frequently on the USDA grading scale however it doesn’t make Angus a grade of quality or that the label Angus on anything you purchase will taste better than any other.
 Angus beef comes from a cattle breed that is the most popular breed among all cattle breeds.

 Utility-grade beef comes from older cattle that have no fat marbling hence this grade’s meat lacks tenderness and flavor.
 It is used for canned and processed products.

-Grades of beef at Costco?
+– Which Grades of Beef are available at Costco?

 At Costco, you will find USDA Prime and USDA Choice beef more than other grades of beef.
-Though USDA Prime is mostly available at high-end restaurants and steak houses and rarely available in markets, Costco is known for selling Prime beef.
+Though USDA Prime is mostly available at high-end restaurants and steakhouses and rarely available in markets, Costco is known for selling Prime beef.

 In ‘A5’, A stands for yield grade and 5 is for a quality grade.